WhatsApp is massive. It’s the most popular messaging app in the world, with over 1.5 billion monthly active users across 180 countries.

 If you’re not using WhatsApp Status to communicate with your business’s contacts, you’re missing out on one of the biggest channels available.
 But what type of content should you post?

 One option is to build brand awareness and customer loyalty by telling entertaining, human stories about life at your office or an event you’re attending.
 Think of this as being a continuation of your social media marketing strategy on Facebook and Instagram Stories.

 Another is to use your Status more promotionally.
 For instance, try posting images or videos highlighting flash sales or temporary discounts on your website.
 Since the content will disappear after 24 hours, this is a great way to create a sense of FOMO and get people excited about your products.

-2. Engage users through WhatsApp Groups and Broadcast Lists
+2. Engage users through WhatsApp Groups

 If you want to form a community around your brand on WhatsApp, Groups are your best bet.
 They allow up to 256 people per group to interact with your business and with each other.